 No IPv6 addresses are announced, and no public PeeringDB entry or company website has been discovered.

 Multiple independent platforms—RIPEstat, IPinfo, IPIP, IPGeolocation, Cloudflare Radar, and IPAddress.com—all surface the same name “Kazakov Aleksandr” as the AS holder.
 The RIPE WHOIS data identifies organisation ORG-KA918-RIPE with sponsoring organisation ORG-ATS13-RIPE.
-The maintainer object NTKOM-MNT is the technical handle through which the subject can update registry entries and routing policy.
+The maintainer entity NTKOM-MNT is the technical handle through which the subject can update registry entries and routing policy.
 These sources are consistent, but none provide personal or corporate verification beyond the registry layer.

-Because the control of AS210778 rests with a single maintainer handle, any registry modification or route object change can instantly affect the 93.170.112.0/23 prefix.
+Because the control of AS210778 rests with a single maintainer handle, any registry modification or route entity change can instantly affect the 93.170.112.0/23 prefix.
 A misconfiguration, unexpected withdrawal, or expired registration could interrupt connectivity for whatever services depend on that address block.
 Since the network relies exclusively on two upstream carriers, alterations in those peering arrangements would also propagate quickly through global routing tables.

 Monitoring the subject offers an early-warning signal for administrative or operational turbulence in this corner of the Russian internet.